ProgressiveActionNight/progressiveactionnight.org/_posts/events/2018-08-06-actionnight.md

   - events
 links:
 title: "Action Groups Network – August 6 Action Night"
 description: "We're up for another Action Night!
-ThoughtWorks will be available to organizations and volunteers looking to do “afterwork activism” -- volunteers who want to stop by, grab a snack, get trained, learn how to plug in, and do some work.
+The space will be available to organizations and volunteers looking to do “afterwork activism” -- volunteers who want to stop by, grab a snack, get trained, learn how to plug in, and do some work.

 Fill out the form to get your organization started."
 speakers: "Action Groups Network"